 I eased down the road looking left and right in a daze.
-A combination of shock, depression, confusion and emptiness filled me.
-I had just been dealt some news which was anything but pleasant.
+A combination of shock, depression, confusion, and emptiness filled me.
+I had just been dealt some news that was anything but pleasant.
 My Dad had been diagnosed with cancer and shared the news that due to the number of organs the doctors wanted to remove he was forgoing treatment.
-The doctors told him with in one month he would not walk and with in six months he would be gone.
-As I drove I thought about everything in my life.
+The doctors told him within one month he would not walk and within six months he would be gone.
+As I drove, I thought about everything in my life.
 I continued to look left and right.
 Watching out for all things that may run in front of my path.

-As I sorted my feelings and emotions I scanned as I always do when I drive that rural road.
-There are many things which can appear in front of you at a moments notice much the same as our paths in life.
+As I sorted my feelings and emotions, I scanned as I always do when I drive that rural road.
+Many things can appear in front of you at a moment’s notice much the same as our paths in life.
 I thought of how careful we can be and how things are tossed at us at unexpected times.
 Just as on my everyday drive, we have to adapt or adjust to make it safely around.
-My heart was heavy so I looked, as I always do, to see what Mother Nature had to offer me that day.
+My heart was heavy, so I looked, as I always do, to see what Mother Nature had to offer me that day.

 It didn’t take long.